multi-learn/summit/docs/source/tutorials/example1.rst

 .. include:: ./images/summary.txt
     :literal:

-This regroups the useful information on the classifiers configuration and it's performance.
+This regroups the useful information on the classifier's configuration and it's performance.
 An interpretation section is available for classifiers that present some interpretation-related information (as feature importance).